EstateGuru Review Summary

 Professional Investors on EstateGuru

-It's also no secret that EstateGuru is onboarding institutional investors that invest millions of euros alongside retail investors.
+It's also no secret that EstateGuru is onboarding institutional investors who invest millions of euros alongside retail investors.
 This significantly improves the platform's credibility as institutional investors conduct a much more complex due diligence than most retail investors.

 EstateGuru is the most professional crowdfunding platform in Europe.
 This fact is supported by its professional risk management process.